getodk/docs/odk1-src/aggregate-vm.rst

 Securing the VM
 ---------------

+The ODK Aggregate VM is configured with a default root user password "aggregate".
+The first time you log into the command line interface, you will be forced to change it.

+When you start the VM, VirtualBox opens up a new window, and the VM will boot up.
+Everything which would normally be seen on the virtual system's monitor is shown in the window.

+When the VM has finished booting up, you will be prompted to log into the VM.

+- Click on the screen to capture your mouse and keyboard
-Once the VM reboots, login to the command line interface with the following credentials
+- Log into the command line interface with the following credentials:

    - Username: root
    - Password: aggregate

    You will be forced to change the default password on login.
 Please choose a secure password!

+- Once you have logged in, you can exit the command line interface with the command :command:`exit`

+.. admonition:: Notes

+  You can learn more about working with VirtualBox on its `manual <https://www.virtualbox.org/manual>`_.
+We recommend reading these sections:

+  - `Running your virtual machine <https://www.virtualbox.org/manual/ch01.html#idm362>`_
+  - `Capturing and releasing keyboard and mouse <https://www.virtualbox.org/manual/ch01.html#keyb_mouse_normal>`_

 .. connecting-to-collect: